| 1.

 seller's mortgage agreement.

-will need some cash to be a homeowner!
+will need some cash to buy a home!

 with only 3.5 % down.
 There are also a few low-income